 All data throughout operation of the ScreenMeet Support application is SSL encrypted using TLS 1.2 transport security with AES-256-bit encryption.
 This covers all data transmitted from the remote device to our web servers and from our web servers to the Agent browser and conversely.

 Further, each session is assigned a unique, 1 time key used to bridge the gap between the Agent and the end user.
 Finally, on PCs, the application auto-deletes after each session so there is no possibility for further access without the end users’ consent and intent.

 During a ScreenMeet Support session, data is temporarily written to memory, then sent to the remote Agent’s browser and then deleted.
 No data is permanently stored or retained on the end user or Agent’s device.

 ScreenMeet Support's strong encryption key management practices include:

 All session data is transported as SSL encrypted using TLS 1.2 transport security with AES-256-bit encryption.
 Rather than using firewall port 80 (standard HTTP Internet traffic) to pass through the firewall, ScreenMeet Support uses firewall port 443 (HTTPS traffic).

 All application traffic uses a secure connection over HTTPS (port 443).
 There is no firewall configuration that is required for any user.

 No session information is retained on the end user’s computer or by ScreenMeet Support.
-All relevant data is written to the Salesforce case.
-Also, any files that are transferred or recordings that are made are also written to the Salesforce cloud.
+All relevant data is written to the CRM/ITSM platform.
+Also, any files that are transferred or recordings that are made are also written to the CRM/ITSM platform’s cloud storage.

-ScreenMeet Support lets you use your existing Salesforce credentials.
-You can oauth in via the Service Cloud app.
+ScreenMeet Support lets you use your existing CRM/ITSM platform credentials.
+You can oauth in via the relevant platform app.